Authentication

 EFIcyent APIs use a multi-layered authentication model to ensure message integrity, request authenticity, and strong replay-attack protection.

-• Merchant Identification
+• Merchant Identification & API Key–based identification

 • HMAC-SHA256 hashing